RolandWarburton/knowledge/Linux/software/Pipewire.md

 ## Alsa

-The core of linux audio revolves around Alsa which is able to send audio to your sound card.
+The core of linux audio revolves around Alsa which is able to send and receive audio to and from your sound card.

 Alsa is the driver - It talks directly to your hardware.
 Alsa is delivered in two parts, a kernel driver, and a user space API that other applications consume.
 You always require alsa in any reasonable install.

-To control alsa, you need pulseaudio which speaks to alsa.
+To control alsa, you need pulseaudio which speaks to alsa, pulseaudio speaks to alsa which talks to your sound card, which plays audio.

-However instead of using pulse, pipewire replaces pulseaudio.
+However instead of using pulseaudio, pipewire will slowly replace it as a new audio server.

 ### Do I Need Alsa?

-Yes you need alsa as it speaks to the hardware directly, it converts from digital to PCM and the same in reverse.
-Pipewire does not do this.
+Yes you need alsa as it speaks to the hardware, it converts from digital output from your audio server (pulseaudio or pipewire) to PCM (analog audio) and the same in reverse.

+Pipewire alone does not do this and instead interacts with alsa.

-Alsa can only send one signal to the hardware in the form of PCM to play it however, this is implemented with pipewire which muxes audio.
+Alsa can only send one signal to the hardware in the form of PCM to play it, one of the jobs of pipewire is to mux the audio so that multiple applications can play audio at the same time.

 ## Replacing Pulse with Pipewire

 Do I Need Pulse even if i want to use pipewire as much as possible?

 It depends, but usually yes.
-For example most people will want to use chromium, chromium by default ships `libpulse0` in debian as a dependency, `libpulse0` is "used by applications that access a PulseAudio sound server via PulseAudio's native interface" - this is the core of pulse
+For example most people will want to use software like chromium, chromium by default ships `libpulse0` in debian as a dependency, `libpulse0` is "used by applications that access a PulseAudio sound server via PulseAudio's native interface" - this is the core of pulse